ancap-ch/from-en/nl/Universally Preferable Behaviour/p01_ch07_init.md

 ### The Non-Aggression Principle (NAP)

 A moral rule is often proposed called the *non-aggression principle*, or NAP.
-It is also called being a “porcupine pacifist,” insofar as a porcupine only uses “force” in self-defence The NAP is basically the proposition that “the initiation of the use of force is morally wrong.”
+It is also called being a “porcupine pacifist”, insofar as a porcupine only uses “force” in self-defence The NAP is basically the proposition that “the initiation of the use of force is morally wrong”.
 Or, to put it more in the terms of our conversation: “The non-initiation of force is universally preferable”.

 When we analyse a principle such as the NAP, there are really only seven possibilities: three in the negative, three in the positive, and one neutral: